All lab reports must be typed. Learn to use the equation editor in Word or whatever software you use to prepare the

 Include the name and number of experiment.
 Include your section number, and lab instructor's name as well your own.

-In your own words, give a brief description of the main idea behind the experiment.
-Also include the expected/intended outcome.
-Include a real world application along with a couple of examples.
+In your own words, give a brief description of the main idea behind the experiment(s).
+Explain how to the topics explored in the experiment relate to the everyday world or a particular application in science.
 [1 point]

-Describe briefly the procedure of the lab.
+Describe briefly the procedure of the experiments.
 [1 point]

 Data – Include all tables, graphs, and figures as required.
 Everything must be clearly and neatly labeled.
-This section can include handwritten parts if necessary.
 Graphs must have titles, axes need to be labeled and have units.

 Tables must have titles: Table 1: Distance (m) versus Time(sec)